duangle/scopes/doc/index.rst

 ..
-Bangra documentation master file, created by sphinx-quickstart on Tue Sep 22 07:49:51 2015.
+Scopes documentation master file, created by sphinx-quickstart on Tue Sep 22 07:49:51 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The Bangra Programming Infrastructure
+The Scopes Programming Infrastructure
 =====================================

-This manual aims to provide an introduction to programming with Bangra, a description of Bangra's architecture and its two language modes, and a reference of all special forms, macros, functions and modules provided in the language repository.
+This manual aims to provide an introduction to programming with Scopes, a description of Scopes' architecture and its two language modes, and a reference of all special forms, macros, functions and modules provided in the language repository.